microsoft/retina/docs/metrics/plugins/dns.md

 ## Architecture

-The plugin utilizes eBPF to gather data.
-The plugin generates Basic metrics from an eBPF result.
+This plugin uses [Inspektor Gadget](https://github.com/inspektor-gadget/inspektor-gadget)'s DNS Tracer to track DNS traffic and generate basic metrics derived from the captured events.

-In Advanced mode (see [Metric Modes](../modes.md)), the plugin turns this eBPF result into an enriched `Flow` (adding Pod information based on IP), then sends the `Flow` to an external channel so that a dns module can create extra Pod-Level metrics.
+In [Advanced mode](https://retina.sh/docs/metrics/modes), the plugin further processes the capture results into an enriched Flow with additional Pod information.
+Subsequently, the Flow is transmitted to an external channel.
+This allows a DNS module to generate additional Pod-Level metrics.

 ### Code locations